WeInfuse/redox/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.

-If you have already merged changes into the master branch of this repo and are looking to release a new version, remember to switch out of your local feature branch (if you are on one) to the master or main branch of this repo/ Then pull all changes down so you have an up to date code base.
+If you have already merged changes into the master branch of this repo and are looking to release a new version, remember to switch out of your local feature branch (if you are on one) to the master or main branch of this repo.
+Then pull all changes down so you have an up to date code base.

 To actually release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).